BZoennchen/supercollider-book/_sources/chapters/supercollider/live-coding/4-proxy-space.md

 ~out[10].set(\freq, 300) // error!
 ```

-Adding signals together seems to be not very useful.
+Adding signals together by using slots seems not very useful.
 However, the story does not end here.
 Slots become much more useful if we combine them with [NodeProxy roles](https://depts.washington.edu/dxscdoc/Help/Reference/NodeProxy_roles.html).

-Similar to [adverbs](sec-array-adverbs), which I discuss as part of the [Array](sec-array) section, roles allow to specify how a source, i.e. a synth, for a [NodeProxy](https://doc.sccode.org/Classes/NodeProxy.html) is being used.
+Similar to [adverbs](sec-array-adverbs), which I discuss as part of the [Array](sec-array) section, roles allow us to specify how a source, i.e. a synth, for a [NodeProxy](https://doc.sccode.org/Classes/NodeProxy.html) is being used.
 A specific role is associated by a specific symbol and a new proxy source object.
 For example, instead of adding signals together, the ``\filter`` and ``filterIn`` use the signal (coming from the slots with smaller indices) as input for a filter.
 The filter can be any unit generator graph.